Curious Case of Cosmic Leeds

 The Solution: Keep the most engaged segment of your fanbase actively invested in the narrative.
 Feed them content.
 Keep them talking, analyzing, creating, sharing.
 But do it in a way that maintains plausible deniability.
 Launch it during the pandemic when engagement strategies are critical and end it five years later when the project term concludes.

-The Method: Create a "fan channel" that mysteriously has access to professional footage.
-Use a name that's an anagram of your production company—subtle enough that most won't notice.
+The Method: Create a "fan channel" that mysteriously has access to some professional footage.
+The name 'cosmic' may have been coincidental—subtle enough that most won't notice.
+The point was not the name - it was about engagement.
 Then let the fandom do what it does best: engage, theorize, and spread the word.

 Every major entertainment property engineers fan engagement to some degree.
 Easter eggs in videos, cryptic social media posts from artists, "leaked" footage, carefully timed paparazzi photos—the line between organic fan culture and corporate strategy has always been blurry.